Cabot, Vermont

+Geography

 The most notable of Cabot’s several ponds are: Coit’s Pond, the origin of the Winooski River; Molly’s Pond that sits on the Continental Divide and has outlets flowing east towards the Connecticut River and west into the Winooski River and Lake Champlain; West Hill Pond, originally called the “great field” by early settlers as it was the only cleared area for miles in the wilderness before a dam on the brook created a shallow pond; and the three-mile-long, 396 acre Joe’s Pond (named for Indian Joe) situated in Cabot and Danville.
 Molly’s Pond State Park has over 1,000 acres and includes the 411-acre reservoir created by a dam built in 1926-27 that flooded the small farming community of Petersville.
 This reservoir, which is entirely within the town of Cabot, provides power to operate Marshfield No. 6 hydroelectric plant located just over the town line between Cabot and Marshfield on Rte.
 215S.

 Cabot is the location of the Cabot Creamery, founded in 1893 primarily as a butter factory to add value to milk production.
 Today the creamery is a producer and national distributor of dairy products, especially known for their cheddar cheese.
 Cabot Creamery is by far Cabot’s largest employer with a manufacturing and packaging plant at the original site and extensions of the business in nearby locations as well as New York state and Massachusetts.
 Organized as a cooperative in 1919 by 94 members with a total of 863 cows, the creamery has struggled and re-invented itself several times as economic and population changes have occurred.
 There were 77 farms sending milk to the Cabot Creamery Cooperative in 1952, eight of which were within the village limits.
 Today there are no farms within the village limits and only six dairy farms within the entire town.
 The creamery draws from other towns for the massive amount of product needed to sustain the ever-growing demand for Cabot cheese.